 How to make an herbal eczema cream

-This eczema cream includes deeply moisturizing oils and butters, to nourish scaly, flaking skin, as well as aloe gel to hydrate deeply into the tissue, and colloidal silver, kombucha and green tea extract to combat mild infection and encourage new skin cell growth naturally.
+This eczema cream includes deeply moisturizing oils and butters, to nourish scaly, flaking skin, as well as aloe gel to hydrate deep into the tissue, and colloidal silver, kombucha and green tea extract to combat mild infection and encourage new skin cell growth naturally.

 This body lotion is rich in moisturizing shea butter and coconut oil.
 The myrrh and bayberry herbs are antimicrobial and astringent, tightening skin and combatting infection, while sea buckthorn adds vitamins, antioxidants, and nourishment to encourage healthy, glowing skin.
 The essential oils are chosen for their soothing, calming actions.
 Each also offers some anti-inflammatory, and anti-microbial actions.

 If you’ve never made a lotion before, you’re in for a treat.
 Lotion making is a key skill in the herbal apothecary repertoire.